Xli896/Campus-simulation/V8 - V7+External Infections/ReadmeV8.md

 Calculate new infections introduced from the external source based on a constant rate of external infection

-Calculate new infections through social activities on Thursday, Friday, and Saturday via Sampling 30 students contacted with each student during 3 hours
+Calculate new infections on Thursday, Friday, and Saturday via Sampling 30 students contacted with each student during 3 hours

 Calculate new infections on Sunday via Sampling NW students contacted with each student each day